-50 years: Israeli occupation longest in modern history
+The Naksa: How Israel occupied the whole of Palestine in 1967

 The major West Bank cities of Nablus, Bethlehem, Hebron and Jericho, fell to the Israeli army a day later.
 Israel also shelled the Abdullah and Hussein bridges over the Jordan River that linked the West Bank to Jordan.

-After taking the Old City, Israeli forces demolished the entire 770-year-old Moroccan Quarter neighbourhood, to widen access to the Western Wall, as it is known to Jews, known to Muslims as the al-Buraq Wall.
+After taking the Old City, Israeli forces demolished the entire 770-year-old Moroccan Quarter neighbourhood, to widen access to what the Jewish people call the Western Wall, (known to Muslims as the al-Buraq Wall.)
 The site holds religious significance to both Jews and Muslims.

 Approximately 100 Palestinian families living in the quarter were ordered to evacuate their homes and the neighbourhood was bombed and completely demolished.
 The space was used by Israel to build the "Western Wall Plaza", an area that granted Jews direct access to the Wall.